 Generate documentation in LATEX default format.
 The generated LATEX document is saved in file ocamldoc.out, or in the file specified with the -o option.
-The document uses the style file ocamldoc.sty included in the OCamldoc distribution.
+The document uses the style file ocamldoc.sty.
+This file is generated when using the -latex option, if it does not already exist.
 You can change this file to customize the style of your LATEX documentation.